 Think Viola Davis here.
 The light-catching factor of deep blacks also adds greater depth and dimension to your skin tone.
 Take a look at dark violet-colored shades, blue-black, and espresso hues as alternatives.

 What if you want to make use of highlights?
 A general rule of thumb for dark complexions with cool undertones is that you should choose cool hues only, regardless of whether they're platinum blonde, bluish-red or violet-brown.

 Dark skin with warm or deep undertones

-For a warm complexion combined with dark skin (think Beyonce here), go for vibrant, warm hues like mahogany, maple brown, and toffee.
+For a warm complexion combined with dark skin (think Beyonce here), go for vibrant, sunny hues like mahogany, maple brown, and toffee.
 These hair shades accentuate your skin's natural depth and radiance.

 If you prefer a blonde hue, stick to caramel and toffee hair colors, if you want to go dark, opt for warm blacks.

 For the redheads, a blue-red hair color tends to work best with a dark skin tone, surprisingly enough.
 It helps you balance the undertones while accentuating the warmth that you would like to see.

 Take note - don't go dull.

 One pointer for you: darker strands look the best when they are still able to reflect light, so choose hair care products that don't have any sulfates contained in them, as these will strip your hair of all its natural oils, leaving it dry and dull.